Hash Collisions Explained

-In computer science, a hash collision is a random match in hash values that occurs when a hashing algorithm produces the same hash value for two district pieces of data.
+In computer science, a hash collision is a random match in hash values that occurs when a hashing algorithm produces the same hash value for two distinct pieces of data.

-The hashing process provides the security layer necessary for securing the transmission of a message to its recipient.
-As a common practice in computer science, hashing is used for a variety of purposes including cryptography, data indexing, and data compression.
+In fact, hashing algorithms provide the extra layer of protection necessary to secure the transmission of a message to its recipient.
+In computer science, hashing is a common practice used for a variety of purposes including cryptography, data indexing, and data compression.

-Hashing and cryptography make a perfect fit since both operate under the principle of protecting data by transforming it into a secure format.
-While cryptography uses a process called encryption, hashing uses a hash function which comprises a mathematical formula designed to truncate one value to another.
+Both hashing and cryptography protect data by transforming it into a secure format.
+However, while cryptography uses a process called encryption, hashing uses a mathematical formula called a hash function to truncate one value into another.

-A hashing algorithm or function is a mathematical formula that takes a given input of data and generates a value with a fixed-length called a hash value.
-The hash value, therefore, acts as a summary representation of the original value.
+A hashing algorithm is a mathematical formula that takes a given input of data and generates a value of a fixed length called a hash value.
+The hash value acts as a summary representation of the original value.

-For example, if you have a password for your computer that reads “Pass1234,” your computer will use a hash function to truncate that value by creating a hash value of a fixed size like this: “01.”
+For example, if a computer contains a password that reads “Pass1234,” the computer will use a hash function to truncate “Pass1234” into a hash value of a fixed size such as “01.”

-Think of a hash value as a series of numbered boxes ranging from 1 to 100.
-The password you enter can be a name card assigned to the first box.
-The stringed value of your password is protected since the computer only needs to locate the box with a matching hash value instead of remembering the string of letters in your password.
+Think of a hash value as a series of numbered boxes ranging from one to one hundred, where the first password a user enters is a name card assigned to the first box.
+The stringed value of the password is protected because the computer only needs to go to the box with a matching hash value instead of remembering the entire string of characters.

-In our case, whenever you enter the password, “Pass1234,” your computer will verify whether that string of letters matches the hash value assigned to that input and therefore grant access.
+Likewise, the computer will check to see whether the string of characters matches the hash value assigned to that input whenever “Pass1234” is entered and grant access accordingly.

-Security is ensured as long as your password is the only input data producing the “01” hash value.
+Security is guaranteed if “Pass1234” is the only input data producing the “01” hash value.

 A hash collision occurs when a hash algorithm produces the same hash value for two different input values.

-For instance, a collision will occur if the hashing algorithm in our example above produces a hash value of “01” when you log in with the “Pass1234” password as well as when you insert a random value such as “pass.”
+For instance, a collision would occur in the above example if the hashing algorithm produced a hash value of “01” when a user logged into the computer with the “Pass1234” password or a random value such as “pass.”

-With such a collision, a bad actor can “trick” your computer into granting access erroneously by logging in with a password that is close enough to produce the same hash as your original password.
+If such a collision occurs, hackers can trick the computer into erroneously giving them access whenever they log in with a password that is close enough to the original password to produce the same hash.

-Ideally, a good hash function should compute quickly while minimizing the possibility of producing the same hash value for two different inputs (collision).
-Programmers use different types of hash algorithms depending on the desired level of security.
+Ideally, a good hash function should process the input value quickly while minimizing the possibility of collision.
+Programmers use different types of hash algorithms depending on the level of security that they desire.

-Although the MD5 hashing algorithm was once one of the most popular hashing algorithms out there, it is now a compromised algorithm that readily generates collisions.
-Nowadays, the Secure Hash Algorithm (SHA-2 and SHA-3) family of hashing algorithms is considered the most secure because MD5 generates many collisions.
+Although the Message-Digest algorithm 5 (MD5) hashing algorithm was once one of the most popular hashing algorithms available, the Secure Hash Algorithm (SHA-2 and SHA-3) family of hashing algorithms is now considered the most secure because MD5 generates many collisions.

-Many programmers consider the best approach to be the use of the current hashing algorithms to prevent attackers from reverse engineering hash values.
+The best approach is to use the latest hashing algorithms to prevent attackers from reverse engineering original hash values.